-Domestic flights to restart in phased manner from May 25
+Domestic flights to resume from May 25; Middle seats can't be vacant: Puri

 New Delhi,May 20: Civil Aviation Minister Hardeep Singh Puri on Wednesday said domestic civil aviation operations will recommence in a calibrated manner from May 25.